iqm-finland/qiskit-on-iqm/CONTRIBUTING.rst

    $ pip install -e ".[dev,docs,testing]"

+To be able to build the docs `graphviz <https://graphviz.org/>`_ has to be installed.
-Build and view the docs:
+Then to build and view the docs run:

 .. code-block:: bash